Heritage Highlight Nagles

 Travel to the Nano Nagle Centre and gain an appreciation for the incredible woman that the centre honours.
 Born and raised in Mallow, Nano Nagle devoted her life bettering the lives of others.
-Urged by her faith, Nano opened 7 schools for poor children across Cork, founded an almshouse for women and founded the Presentation Order that continue her work today.
+Urged by her faith, Nano opened 7 schools for poor children across Cork, founded an almshouse for women and founded the Presentation Order that continues her work today.

-At the heritage centre you will also find beautiful gardens and a delightful café.
+At the heritage centre, you will also find beautiful gardens and a delightful café.
 Stop by the farmers market in the centre, generally held on Saturday mornings from 10:30am to 1pm.

 Labbacallee Wedge Tomb